Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 Reflective practice is a continuous learning process that promotes personal growth in the teaching experience.
 It involves engaging with a reflective cycle, where teachers evaluate their practices, identifying various levels and types of reflections.

-Through this reflection process, they analyze their actions, thoughts, and the depth of reflection to understand the effectiveness of their methods.
+Through this reflection process, they analyse their actions, thoughts, and the depth of reflection to understand the effectiveness of their methods.

 By evaluating and adjusting practices, they pave the way for successful learning, allowing for deeper understanding and improved strategies tailored to individual needs.
 It's a vital tool for enhancing the quality and responsiveness of teaching methods.